-The function of this section is to define environmental protection objectives; identifies potential economic impacts; examines practical alternative control measures and recommends mitigation strategies for the Project.
+The function of this section is to define and describe the objectives and measures as required by the introductory part of this Section 4 with particular reference to the specific matters mentioned in this section.
 It should describe how nominated quantitative standards and indicators may be achieved for economic management, and how the achievement of the objectives will be monitored, audited and managed.